mtazzari/galario/README.md

     conda create --name galario2 python=2 numpy cython pytest conda create --name galario3 python=3 numpy cython pytest

-To run the tests, additionally install `pyfftw` within the environment
+To run the tests, install some more dependencies within the environment

     conda config --add channels conda-forge
-    conda install pyfftw
+    conda install pyfftw scipy

 cmake may get confused with the conda python and the system python.
 This is a general problem